Headspace (firearms): Cartridge types

 All small arms cartridges have a flange at the base of the case called a rim.
 The part of the firearm called an extractor claw hooks over the rim to extract the spent case from the chamber after it has been fired.
 The cartridge is said to be of a rimmed type when the rim is of larger diameter than the remainder of the case.
 Most early cartridges were rimmed, and the rim-stop ledge at the rear of the chamber prevents the cartridge from moving forward.
 Headspace for rimmed cartridges is the space between that forward ledge and the bolt face when the action is closed.

 The cartridge is said to be rimless if the extractor groove is machined into the head of the case so the rim is the same diameter as the adjacent part of the case.
 Most modern automatic firearms use rimless cartridges.
 Straight-walled rimless cartridges often headspace on the forward lip of the cartridge as shown in the diagram at the top of this article.
 This necessitates careful attention to consistent case length.
-Bottle-necked rimless cartridges may headspace on the conical shoulder between the narrow neck and the larger diameter portion of the case.
+Bottle-necked rimless cartridges are intended to headspace on the conical shoulder between the narrow neck and the larger diameter portion of the case.

 Some large rimless magnum cartridges have a belt formed above the extractor groove.
 This belt is of slightly larger diameter than the adjacent case, so the cartridge can headspace from the forward edge of the belt closest to the bullet.
 The original purpose of the belt was to give accurate headspacing for cartridges with shallow shoulder angles, where longitudinal precision of seating using such a shoulder presents difficulties.
 In effect this was similar to the headspacing function of a rim, but gave a long enough surface for cartridges to lie side-by-side in a magazine without risk of interference during the feed-stroke.
 The adoption of the belt as headspacing feature on rounds such as the .300 H&H Magnum and its derivatives ultimately started a fashion that resulted in most later magnum rifle cartridges featuring belts.

 Some more or less straight cartridges have no bottleneck on which to headspace.
 Such cylindrical shaped cartridge cases use the case mouth (the forward end of a cartridge case) as a forward positioned flange used for headspacing.